kovidgoyal/calibre/manual/creating_plugins.rst

         The prefix ``calibre_plugins`` must always be present. ``some_name`` comes from the filename of the empty text file.
         ``some_module`` refers to  :file:`some_module.py` file inside the ZIP file.
 Note that this importing is just as powerful as regular Python imports.
-You can create packages and subpackages of .py modules inside the ZIP file, just like you would normally (by defining __init__.py in each sub-directory), and everything should Just Work.
+You can create packages and subpackages of .py modules inside the ZIP file, just like you would normally (by defining __init__.py in each sub-directory), and everything should "just work".

         The name you use for ``some_name`` enters a global namespace shared by all plugins, **so make it as unique as possible**.
         But remember that it must be a valid Python identifier (only alphabets, numbers and the underscore).